How to Plan a Wedding Step by Step: 17 Tips for Pro Planning

 The key to DIY done well is to keep the number of projects you decide to take on in check.
 Doing too much will only make the process overwhelming, and DIY should be something you look forward to doing!

-Create a timeline for your projects, and make sure to avoid jotting down your finish date as the day before your wedding.
-We promise that’s not what you will feel like doing!
+Create a timeline for your creative projects, and make sure to avoid jotting down your finish date as the day before your wedding.
+We promise that’s NOT what you will feel like doing!

 7. Outline Your Guest List:

 Your guest list guides your wedding budget (and vice versa), and the number of loved ones you invite to your wedding will also help to determine plenty of other decisions, like your wedding venue.